iggredible/Learn-Vim/ch27_vimscript_functions.md

 " returns Cereal and Orange Juice
 ```

-If you call `Breakfast` with only one argument, the `beverage` argument will use the "milk" default value.

 ## Variable Arguments

-You can pass a variable argument, use `...`.
+You can pass a variable argument with three-dots (`...`).
 Variable argument is useful when you don't know how many variables a user will give.

-Suppose you are create an all-you-can-eat buffet (because you'll never know how much food your customer will eat):
+Suppose you are creating an all-you-can-eat buffet (you'll never know how much food your customer will eat):

 ```
 function!
 Buffet(...)